-Food Stamps: Property, which is not excludable under any other provision in this Chapter, is excluded as an asset when a vehicle is excluded for one of the following reasons and the real property is directly related to maintenance or use of that vehicle:
+Food Stamp Benefits: Property which is not excludable under any other provision in this Chapter is excluded as an asset when a vehicle is used for one of the following reasons and the real property is directly related to maintenance or use of that vehicle:

-- Over 50% of the use of the vehicle is for income-producing purposes, or - The vehicle annually produces income consistent with its FMV, even if used on a seasonal basis, such as a truck used in a produce business or for hauling coal, or - The vehicle is necessary to transport a physically disabled individual who is a member of the Food Stamp AG regardless of the purpose of such transportation.
+- The use of the vehicle is for income-producing purposes, or - The vehicle annually produces income consistent with its CMV, even if used on a seasonal basis, such as a truck used in a produce business or for hauling coal, or - The vehicle is necessary to transport a physically disabled individual who is a member of the Food Stamp AG regardless of the purpose of such transportation.
 Only the portion of real property determined necessary for maintenance or use of a vehicle under this policy is excluded.
-For an example, see Vehicles.